 How can I clean my house without a pressure washer?
 Some helpful tips

-You can clean your house without a pressure washer by increasing the water pressure coming from your hose.
-If your mains pressure is fine, you can use a hose extension.
+You can clean your house without a pressure washer by increasing the water pressure from your hose.
+If your primary pressure is acceptable, you can use a hose extension.
 This extension will use a nozzle that increases the normal water pressure to a higher one.
-This is enough for light-duty cleaning jobs, like cleaning your car, sidings, patios, or windows.
-For tough stains, this will not be enough.
-A power washer or pressure washer is a better option.

 There are several options to increase the pressure of your hose: